-The Audit Committee may access any information or documentation available to the Company concerning matters within its competence and may, at the expense of the Company, request the collaboration or advice of external professionals when it considers this necessary or advisable for the best exercise of its functions, for which purposes it is to have appropriate resources on hand.
+The Audit Committee may have access to any information or documentation available to the Company concerning matters within its competence and may, at the expense of the Company, request the collaboration or advice of external professionals when it considers this necessary or advisable regarding especially complex matters, advisers, for which purposes it is to have appropriate resources on hand.

-The Audit Committee shall establish an effective and regular channel of communication with its usual contacts, which task shall normally fall to the Chair of the Committee, who shall also act as spokesperson for the Committee at the meetings of the Board of Directors and, where appropriate, at the Company's Shareholders' General Meeting.
+The Audit Committee must establish an effective and two-way channel of communication with its usual contacts, which task shall normally fall to the Chair of the Committee, who shall also act as spokesperson for the Committee at the meetings of the Board of Directors and, where appropriate, at the Company's Shareholders' General Meeting.